Deals of the day-Mergers and acquisitions

-** U.S. energy pipeline operator Tallgrass Energy TGE.N said it accepted a sweetened offer from a Blackstone-led BX.N group to acquire the shares they do not already own.
+** U.S. energy pipeline operator Tallgrass Energy said on Tuesday it accepted a sweetened offer from a Blackstone-led group that values the company at about $6.3 billion.

+** Private equity firm Carlyle Group LP said on Tuesday it had agreed to buy a stake in credit-card issuer American Express Co’s corporate travel business, along with a consortium of investors.

+** LogMeIn Inc said it will be taken private in a $4.3-billion deal by buyout firm Francisco Partners and the private equity arm of activist hedge fund Elliott Management, more than a decade after the remote desktop tool provider went public.

 ** World No. 1 shipbuilding group Hyundai Heavy Industries Holdings Co Ltd’s $1.8 bln merger with rival Daewoo could inflate prices, EU antitrust regulators warned as they opened a full-scale investigation.